matrix-org/matrix-spec-proposals/proposals/4183-submitToken-error-codes.md

 endpoint in the C/S API also specifies a `submit_url` response parameter, defining its parameters to be the same as the Identity API's `submitToken` endpoints.
 Everything this MSC specifies applies to this endpoint in the same way.

+Note that the email `submitToken` endpoint ([`POST /_matrix/identity/v2/validate/email/submitToken`](https://spec.matrix.org/v1.11/identity-service-api/#post_matrixidentityv2validateemailsubmittoken)) is not generally used in practice: Sydent's emails includes a link to click and therefore use the `GET` version.
+This proposal updates both for consistency.

 ## Proposal

 Add the following specific error code as a code that can be returned by the two endpoints given above: